Anndrey24/Maze_Solver/README.md

 This application illustrates a backtracking algorithm for solving mazes, using a stack to allow for iterative stepping through the process.

-The code is fully documented using javadocs in the html-javadocs folder.
+The code is fully documented using javadocs.

 ## Features
 - stepping through the solving algorithm one move at a time